-- Staying overnight for family and friends is not allowed on the transplant unit. - Visitors for isolation patients must fully respect precautions in place to protect the patient, themselves, and others on the unit. - Visitors with signs of fever or flu will not be allowed on the unit. - Visitors may be asked to temporarily leave a patient's room in order for health care staff to provide personal care or discuss confidential matters with the patient.
+- We encourage patients and families to get good sleep, and do not encourage families to spend the night due to privacy concerns and limited space.
+Discussion with management can happen to extend these hours if needed. - Visitors for isolation patients must fully respect precautions in place to protect the patient, themselves, and others on the unit. - Visitors with signs of fever or flu will not be allowed on the unit. - Visitors may be asked to temporarily leave a patient's room for health care staff to provide personal care or discuss confidential matters with the patient.